 You will have 480 hours guided learning hours followed by 240 hours practicum hours in an established business.
 The work placement will help you apply the theories you learn to practical business situations.
 We will help you secure your work placement by sending you for interviews.

-1. Introduction to Cybersecurity - this module is designed to give learners basic knowledge of the cyber world.
-This module will enable students to understand the principles of cyber-attacks, the Darknet, hackers’ motivations and various advanced technologies.
+1. Introduction to Cybersecurity - this module is designed to give you a basic knowledge of the cyber world.
+This module will enable you to understand the principles of cyber-attacks, the Darknet, hackers’ motivations and various advanced technologies.

 2. Computer Networks - this unit will review the structure of the personal computer basic concepts in data communications, the 7 layers model, working with SERVER 2016, remote and direct access and VPN.